kabirnayeem99/ecassion/README.md

 ![](https://miro.medium.com/max/556/0*zUtZYiJ1bDTugOYY)

 It is divided into three modules, namely data, domain and ui.
+For state management it will use bloc pattern, which is not implemented yet.

 # Build